jmsdnns/blag/content/music/journal/guide-simple-demos/index.md

 ![Screenshot of what the BPM settings look like in Logic](bpm.jpg)

 Earlier, I mentioned that we can think of demos as musical legos.
 That starts here with the 3 riffs we have.
 We can track ourselves playing a single iteration of the verse, a single iteration of the chorus, and a single iteration of the bridge, and then copy / paste _that_ across the left guitar track until it matches our song structure.
+The key thing here is to ensure only one type of part is played in each lego piece of music.

 The best part about this approach is that it can be done really quickly.
 I don't try to play the whole song, just each part enough times to copy / paste.
 Remember that the point of the demo is to capture an idea in a form where a whole band is represented, so dont lose trying to play everything perfectly.
 Playing it all _good enough_ is all you need right now.